ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ## Build

+- The JNI version is now being determined correctly during compilation of libelektra with jni plugin. _(Dmytro Moiseiuk)_

 ### CMake

 - The build system now rebuilds the [JNA binding](https://www.libelektra.org/bindings/jna) with Maven, if you change any of the Java source files of the binding. _(René Schwaiger)_